 Deploying a Study

 Once you’ve finished creating your study design, you can deploy it.
-You can deploy your design from a development environment to UAT or training, or from UAT to production.
+You can deploy your design from a development environment to TST or training, or from TST to production.

 Users with the standard CDMS Deployment Administrator study role can initiate a deployment by default.
 Users with the CDMS Lead Data Manager or EDC Lead Data Manager study roles can run amendments by default.